• Skip to primary navigation

 You'll be surprised at how much flavor it can add to your food.

 While it doesn't replicate the distinct flavor of Szechuan peppercorns, it can add a similar tanginess and spiciness to your dishes.
-Use it as a seasoning to enhance the flavor profile of your meals.
+Use it as a seasoning to improve the flavor of your meals.

 Andrew Gray